 In recent years, Kaitlin has performed with MercyMe at the KLove Awards and in Daniella Mason’s “Cruel Summer” music video.
 Although she loves the entertainment side of dance, Kaitlin is passionate about the critical role of movement in ministry.
 In the summer of 2017, Kaitlin traveled to Portugal with Operation Mobilization to perform on the streets, teach dance, and bring the love of Jesus to the Mediterranean.
 Kaitlin has performed for the inmates in the TN Women’s Maximum Security Prison, and in 2018, Kaitlin will have the opportunity with a local ESL organization to teach a movement class to Muslim refugees in the Nashville area.
 Using dance as a tool to share the love of Jesus with students from every walk of life brings Kaitlin so much joy.

 Kayla has had the honor of dancing with Mercy Me on two different occasions at the Grand Ole Opry for The KLOVE Fan Awards, performing with Mandisa on The KLOVE Fan Awards, as well as dancing with 1 Girl Nation on a nationally televised performance of the GMA Dove Awards.
 Along with also dancing on several cruises with Pointe of Grace and Selah, she has danced for conventions, churches and special events.
-You will also see her dancing in music videos for Paper Route, Daniella Mason and most recently Aaron Cole and TobyMac.
+You will also see her dancing in music videos with Paper Route, Daniella Mason, Aaron Cole, TobyMac and most recently Jordan Feliz.

 Kayla loves teaching at Histown, because she has the freedom of encouraging dancers to dance for the Lord.
 Her goal is to share the joy of dance with every dancer she comes in contact with.